-3. Meet the best-fit local suppliers and vendors and have them become familiar with you.
+3. Meet the best-fit local suppliers and vendors so they become familiar to and with you.

 4. When placing initial orders, ask for “starter” discounts with minimal order quantities.

-3.3 Negotiating with suppliers as if there were no one-price store
+3.3 Negotiate with suppliers as if there are no one-price stores

-1. Recognize that there is rarely a “one-price” store when buying supplies.
+1. Recognize that there is rarely a “one-price” store when buying supplies or services.

 2. You can negotiate price or delivery of supplies by building trust with key decision-makers.